-This lake is managed as a quality fishing water with selective gear rules in effect, except electric motors are allowed.
-Daily trout limit is one fish, with a minimum size of 18 inches.
-A mix of stocked catchable-size and larger triploid Rainbow tTrout are stocked annually.
-Fishing is best in the spring and the fall, but fish can be consistently caught throughout the year.
-Anglers use various lures and flies here: leech and chironomid fly patterns, and large lures.
+This lake is managed as a quality fishing water where fish in excess of 16 inches can be regularly caught here.
+Fishing is best in the spring and the fall as warmer water temperatures and reduced water clarity in the summer can limit catch rates.
+Anglers use various lures and flies under selective gear rules: leech and chironomid fly patterns, and large lures.
 A bloodworm fly pattern is often effective in February and early March.
 Introduced warmwater species (i.e. Largemouth Bass, Yellow Perch and Brown Bullhead) are also present in the lake.
-They are regulated under statewide rules for size and daily limits, but selective gear rules still apply (i.e. no bait, unscented lures only, and single barbless hooks only).
 A large WDFW access on the north shore has a concrete boat ramp, parking area and toilets.

 This feature shows the general location of the selected body of water.
 Directions may not include routes to boat launches or other water access sites.
 Check below for access sites or read the description for specific access information.
 Please do not trespass on private property.